 Mutual Fund sales load breakpoints.

-Although breakpoints apply to a one-time purchase of class A shares, 2 other ways that some funds allow to qualify for breakpoints over a period of time are the Letter of Intent and Rights of Accumulation.
+Although breakpoints apply to a one-time purchase of class A shares, 2 other ways that some funds allow to qualify for breakpoints over time are the Letter of Intent and Rights of Accumulation.

 Letter of Intent